andymeneely/victory-point-salad/docs/RULES.md

 =====

 <div class="snark">
-Like most setups of victory point salad games, the setup looks much harder than it actually is.
-The main thing to remember is "number of players plus one" for the size of each Purchase Row.
+Like most board games, the setup looks much harder than it actually is.
+We just need to be detailed for you noobs.
 </div>

 1. Separate all cards into piles by their backs.